Amritpritpalsingh/dsa-solutions/README.md

 # Data Structures and Algorithms (DSA)

-This repository contains my DSA practice problems and solutions in [your language].
+This repository contains my DSA practice problems and solutions in C++.

 ## 🗂 Structure
 - `arrays/` – Problems related to arrays